enriquemorenotent/pulse-irc-backend/DOCUMENTATION.md

 IRC connection details are now provided by the frontend per WebSocket connection.
 The backend no longer uses `IRC_SERVER`, `IRC_NICK`, or `IRC_CHANNEL` environment variables.

 ## Notes

 - No authentication is required.
 - The backend is intended for local, single-user use.
 - The frontend should handle connection errors and display error messages from the backend.
+- The backend now forwards all server-level messages (MOTD, server notices, numerics, etc.) to the frontend in real time using the `server-message` type.
+The frontend is responsible for displaying or storing these as needed.

 ---